Updated April 2022

 Reaching out to friends you can’t be with

-My friend and fellow parishioner Jennifer Hall couldn’t bear the idea of being apart from her godfamilies for Holy Week and Pascha.
-On Palm Sunday, she’s going to drop a paper bag off on the porch of her children’s godparents, and of her godchildren.
-In each bag, she’ll include:
+During the first year of the pandemic, my friend and fellow parishioner Jennifer couldn’t bear the idea of being apart from her godfamilies for Holy Week and Pascha.
+On Palm Sunday, dropped a paper bag off on the porch of her children’s godparents, and of her godchildren.
+In each bag, she included:

 - palm fronds with instructions for folding them into crosses